kj5377707/modifyCuckoo/README.md

 this is the fork of cuckoo monitor.
 if you want to use new hook only, here is the link : https://github.com/kj5377707/cuckooNewHook
-if you also want to use the modified server. use this link instead :
+if you also want to use the modified server. use this link instead : https://github.com/kj5377707/cuckooModifyHost
+follow the instruction in README

 # TODO
 fully test for whole monitor